Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 (Eq.
 8)

-The constrained minimizer is a fixed point of \(T_P\).
-The \(P\)-metric projection is nonexpansive, and the transformed affine error map is \(I-\alpha A\), which proves the inequality.
-With \(P=I\), the same argument gives the separate ordinary projected-gradient theorem in the Euclidean norm with \(A=H\) and \(L_H\).
+The constrained minimizer is a fixed point of $T_P$.
+The $P$-metric projection is nonexpansive, and the transformed affine error map is $I-\alpha A$, which proves the inequality.
+With $P=I$, the same argument gives the separate ordinary projected-gradient theorem in the Euclidean norm with $A=H$ and $L_H$.

 Built-in directed and asymmetric hinges contribute their worst-case curvature across active and inactive regions, so the bound covers an active-set crossing.
 For nonlinear modules, state-dependent curvature, and custom coupling bounds, the fixed-step theorem requires a report that remains valid over the segment from the accepted state to the projected proposal.
-When that contract is unavailable, projected Armijo checks the realized displacement \(s=\Pi_C(x-\alpha d)-x\) using
+When that contract is unavailable, projected Armijo checks the realized displacement $s=\Pi_C(x-\alpha d)-x$ using

 $$
 g^\top s\le0,